 On the ROC curve, the x-axis represents 1-Sp (the false positive rate) while the y axis represents Se (true positive rate) [Figure 4].
-The shape of the ROC curve as well as the AUC allows the estimation of how high the discriminative power of a test is: the closer the curve is located to the upper-left corner, the larger the AUC is and, therefore, the better the test is at discriminating health and disease.
+The shape of the ROC curve as well as the area under the curve (AUC) allows the estimation of how high the discriminative power of a test is: the closer the curve is located to the upper-left corner (highest sensitivity and specificity), the larger the AUC is and, therefore, the better the test is at discriminating health and disease.
 An AUC of 1 represents the perfect test, with a 100% Se and 100% Sp.
 An AUC of 0.5 represents a worthless test that does not allow discrimination, in which Se is 50% and Sp is 50%, similar as to toss a coin.

 Finally, the overall diagnostic accuracy of a test is a global measure of the proportion of patients correctly identified among the total amount of subjects: